Cayce2514/cayce2514.github.io/bumpteroids/readme.md

 In this section of code, we have only our document type and tags for `<html>` `<head>` for the page header and `<body>` for the document body.
 Each tag also has it's closing tags `</head>`, `</body>`, and `</html>`.

+Put this code into your `index.html` on Cloud 9.

-We add the details in our header to include the document title and bind our stylesheet file to our index.html file.
+Now, we add the details in our header to include the document title and bind our stylesheet file to our index.html file.
 Your file should now look like this:

 ```html
 <!DOCTYPE html>